kragen/derctuo/markdown/fluidic-household-pumping.md

 Such a comparatively high-pressure, low-volume flow can be called upon to fluidically pump larger volumes of air at lower pressures, as in the Dyson bladeless fan.
-I'm not quite sure how to use this negative gauge pressure to pump air *into* spaces at a zero or positive gauge pressure, particularly without sending the hot air into those areas;
+I’m not quite sure how to use this negative gauge pressure to pump air *into* spaces at a zero or positive gauge pressure, particularly without sending the hot air into those areas;
 some ideas follow.